 There are two scenic rim drives with panoramic overlooks into the canyon.
 Most popular is Spider Rock, the iconic 244 rock formation rising above the canyon floor.

-White House Trail is the only hiking trail allowing you access into the canyon.
-Otherwise you need to be accompanied by a Navajo guide.
+White House Trail is the only hiking trail allowing you access to the canyon.
+Otherwise, you need to be accompanied by a Navajo guide.

 Scientific studies show that the petrified trees found within the park date back 211 to 218 million years.

 The southern section of the park has the highest concentration of wood.
-The northern half are the colorful hills of the Painted Desert which stretches all the way to the Grand Canyon.
+The northern half is the colorful hills of the Painted Desert which stretches all the way to the Grand Canyon.

-The Painted Desert is a region of colorful, rocky badlands colored from deep lavneders to pinks, reds and oranges.
-Like most of Southwest USA it’s like walking through an Art Gallery.
+The Painted Desert is a region of colorful, rocky badlands colored from deep lavenders to pinks, reds, and oranges.
+Like most of Southwest USA, it’s like walking through an Art Gallery.

 Budding astronomers and astronauts will want to visit this top Arizona attraction near Flagstaff.

 Meteor Crater is the spectacular result of a collision that rocked the American Southwest approximately 50,000 years ago.
 It is said to be the best-preserved meteorite impact site on Earth!